bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="3.3711537620297465in"} -->

-So, let\'s go ahead and look at this example, where I put together the Thumbnail class, along with some of our Grid classes to give you an idea how this would work.
+So, let&apos;s go ahead and look at this example, where I put together the Thumbnail class, along with some of our Grid classes to give you an idea how this would work.
 Up here, I have seven pictures of my dog.
-I just spent some time berating myself, because I couldn\'t add the seven pictures.
+I just spent some time berating myself, because I couldn&apos;t add the seven pictures.
 I combine these with the thumbnail class to really have a kind of cool gallery effect.